hodger/hodger.github.io/about.md

 **Other Stuff**

-Respectively: especially satirical writing, and especially piano and electric guitar.
+I do a bit of creative writing and making music (piano and guitar, mostly).
 I founded a [satirical newspaper at U of SC](http://thirdspur.com) with some friends, which was an amazing experience.
 I've also done a bit of acting and writing for short films, which you can see on a different page of this website.